ddnexus/pagy/docs/toolbox/paginators/calendar.md

 # If this method is defined, pagy  will add an extra 'empty-page' CSS class
 # to the links leading to empty pages, along with a title attribute containing information about each page link.
-def pagy_calendar_counts(collection, unit, from, to) collection.group_by_period(unit, :created_at, range: from...to).count.values
+def pagy_calendar_counts(collection, unit, from, to)
+  # If collection is in order: :desc, add the reverse: true option to the next line
+  collection.group_by_period(unit, :created_at, range: from...to).count.values
 end